 Register as a New Patient

-If you wish to register as a pateint at Ballards Walk or The Gore Surgery you will need to do 3 things:
+If you wish to register as a pateint at Ballards Walk or The Gore Surgery you will need to do the following.

-- Complete a Registration Form.
-This is filled out at Ballards Walk Surgery
+- Complete a GMS1 form.
+This can be found at Ballards Walk Surgery.

-- Provide both photo I.D. and proof of address, such as a Utility Bill.
+- Provide both photo I.D. and proof of address, such as a utility bill, phone bill or tenancy agreement.

 Temporary Patient Registrations